ceph/ceph/doc/mgr/dashboard.rst

 #.
 Use the API of Prometheus and the Alertmanager

    This allows you to manage alerts and silences.
-You will see all alerts and silences the Alertmanager currently knows of in the corresponding listing.
-   Both can be found in the *Cluster* submenu.
+This will enable the "Active Alerts", "All Alerts" as well as the "Silences" tabs in the "Monitoring" section of the "Cluster" menu entry.

    Alerts can be sorted by name, job, severity, state and start time.
    Unfortunately it's not possible to know when an alert